SHogenboom/BourdonVosTest/README.md

 Alpha testing revealed the following things:

 1. The instructions were clear: everyone was able to complete the task accordingly
-2. The O-BVT does not run on Android sytems
+2. The O-BVT does not run on Android systems
 3. Absolute scores (hit/miss/false alarms) are confusing, they should be displayed in percentages.
 Maybe even a graph.